Xhosa people: Isiduko

 Following Ukuthwala, the man will then be in discussion with his parents or relatives to inform them of his choice in bride.
-During this discussion the clan name, isiduko, of the woman would be revealed and researched.
+During this discussion the clan name, isiduko, of the woman is discussed.
 If it were found that the woman and the man share the same clan name they would not be allowed to proceed with the marriage as it is said that people with the same clan name are of the same relation and cannot be wed.

 Ikhazi

 Once discussions with the family are complete and satisfactory information about the woman is acquired then the family of the man will proceed to appoint marriage negotiators.
 It is these very negotiators that will travel to the family of the woman to make known the man and his intentions.
 Once the negotiators reach the family of the woman they will be kept in the kraal, inkundla, of the woman's family.
 If the family does not possess a kraal they will simply be kept outside the household as they will not be allowed to enter the household without the acknowledgment and acceptance of the woman's family.
 It is here where the lobola (dowry) negotiations will begin.

 The family of the woman will give them a bride-price and a date for which they must return to pay that price.
 The bride-price is dependent on numerous things such as her level of education, the wealth status of her family in comparison to that of the man's family, what the man stands to gain in the marriage and the overall desirability of the woman.
 The payment of the bride-price could be in either cattle or money depending on the family of the woman.
 The modern Xhosa families would rather prefer money as most are situated in the urban cities where there would be no space nor permits for livestock.

 Upon return of the man's family on the given date, they will pay the bride-price and bring along gifts of offering such as livestock and alcoholic beverages, iswazi, to be drunk by the family of the bride.
 Once the lobola from the man's negotiators is accepted then they will be considered married by the Xhosa tradition and the celebrations would commence.
 These include slaughtering of the livestock as a grateful gesture to their ancestors as well as pouring a considerable amount of the alcoholic beverages on the ground of the bride's household to give thanks to their ancestors.
 The groom's family is then welcomed into the family and traditional beer, Umqombothi, will be prepared for the groom's family as a token of appreciation from the bride's family.